A series of failures in Florida school shooting mark week of stunning revelations

 The Broward Sheriff's Office said it is investigating reports that the three additional deputies didn't attempt to make entry into the school after the shooting started.

-In 911 call, a teenager in crisis
+In 911 call, a teen in crisis

 Weeks after Cruz's mother died in November, he reportedly called 911 to describe a tumultuous encounter with a family that had recently taken him in.